|(a) Types of supervision include:

 skills, strategies, and/or evaluation.

-each license renewal that he/she wishes to continue board-approved
+at each license renewal that he/she wishes to continue Council-approved

 supervisor, he or she may perform the following supervisory functions.